NYSC 101: The Important Terms You Must Know

 Also known as PPA letter, it is the letter containing details of where a corps member is posted for the completion of his/her youth service.
 This is issued on the last day of the 3 weeks camp orientation course.

-Trending Article: What You Need To Know About NYSC Batches And Streams
+Trending Article: All You Need To Know About JAMB Matriculation List For NYSC

 Clearance